natcap/invest.users-guide/source/en/urban_flood_mitigation.rst

 * :math:`i` is a pixel in watershed :math:`W`
 * :math:`R\_m3_i` is the runoff retention volume on pixel :math:`i`

 :math:`\text{Service.built}` is expressed in :math:`currency·m^3`, which in itself is a meaningless unit.
-But the relative values for :math:`\text{Service.built}` can be used to indicate the ecosystem service of flood retention provided by the landscape within each watershed, in terms of retaining water that would otherwise cause damage to buildings.
+But the relative values for :math:`\text{Service.built}` can be used to indicate the ecosystem service of flood retention provided by the landscape within each watershed, in terms of retaining water that would otherwise cause damage to infrastructure.
 Given the simplicity of the model, it should be considered as only an indicator of service, it is not an actual measure of either damage or savings.

 Limitations and simplifications
 ===============================